jaraco/inflect/README.txt

 provided.
 Where appropriate, "classical" variants (for example: "brother" -> "brethren", "dogma" -> "dogmata", etc.) are also provided.

 Single forms of nouns are also provided.
+The gender of singular pronouns can be chosen (for example "they" -> "it" or "she" or "he" or "they").

 Pronunciation-based "a"/"an" selection is provided for all English words, and most initialisms.